 Halloween Parties and Bar Crawls (October 31, 2019)

 Clubs and bars across the city throw freaking good parties for Halloween.
 The most popular city clubs like Instant or Dürer Kert are calling to wild Halloween costume parties.
 Make sure to warm-up for the party on one of the special ruin pub crawls on October 31.
 The Halloween-themed bar crawls price usually includes free drinks, free makeup and lots of fun.

 Nightmare in Budapest Haunted House (October 21–November 5, 2019)

-One of the most impressive Halloween tours invites to visit Dracula in the Labyrinth.
+One of the most impressive Halloween tours invites you to visit Dracula in the Labyrinth.
 The Labyrinth in Buda Castle Hill hides lots of old stories and legends since the Middle Ages.
 According to some legends, Dracula, the legendary Vlad Tepes, was kept in prison here in the 15th century.
-Despite the scepticism, lots of travellers add this place to their Halloween activities list.
+Despite the skepticism, lots of travellers add this place to their Halloween activities list.
 The caverns are very atmospheric and have a long history.
 In the Middle Ages, caves were connected by a labyrinthine system.
 It served as a bunker in World War II, and there are many secrets and stories to be told about this place.
 Another Dracula Tour is offered at Vajdahunyad Castle in City Park.
 It's dedicated to the Hungarian vampire stories that sound especially vivid in the mysterious halls of the Gothic castle.